Our school approach to teaching maths

 All children are capable of succeeding.

 In lessons children will have access to an age-related curriculum related to the new maths framework.
-We’ve tried to begin to adapt the Shanghai methods to our own school needs and how we think it will work best.
+We’ve begun to use Power Maths, in addition to White Rose Maths to support our own school needs.
 Differentiation will be addressed through the level of support they receive and the level of depth their tasks are pitched at.
 Power Maths text and work books are recommended for use by the Department for Education and runs alongside the White Rose Schemes.

 Everyone moves through the curriculum at the same pace.